furas/AutoDraw/README.md

-Because code was uncomplete and splited in few parts so I put all code in one file (`main-original.py`), and add needed modules and missing functions (to load and display image) and it seems it works.
+Because code was uncomplete and splited in few parts so I put all code in one file (`main-original.py`), and add needed imports and missing functions (to load and display image) and it seems it works.

 Next I created version `main.py` with some modifications.

 I added two modifications:

 - when `PyAutoGUI` controls mouse to draw image then it is almost impossible to stop script - so I add `pynput.keyboard.Listener` to listen keyboard and stop code on `ESC`
-- because I have two monitors so it was drawing in wrong place - between monitors - so I added option to set scree size manually `AutoDraw(...., screen_size=(width, height))`
+- because I have two monitors so it was drawing in wrong place - between monitors - so I added option to set screen size manually `AutoDraw(...., screen_size=(width, height))`

 I tested it with `GIMP` on Linux.
 It can work with any program because it only control mouse to press/release mouse button and move mouse in new place.
 You have to manually open painting program, select colors (when script ask for it and shows color values).